Our world is full of chemicals. In fact, if you use the term in its broadest sense, there’s nothing in our world that isn’t full of chemicals.

 Chemical exposure on the job

 Workers face special risks because they may face much more concentrated and prolonged exposure to hazardous chemicals than consumers typically do.
-According to the Occupational Safety and Health Administration (OSHA), chemical exposure kills more than 50,000 American workers each year, and makes another 190,000 ill.
+According to the Occupational Safety and Health Administration (OSHA), chemical exposure kills more than 50,000 US workers each year, and makes another 190,000 ill.

 Some examples of chemicals that science has shown to be particularly risky for workers are silica (quartz), used in many construction materials as well as in medicines; spray polyurethane foam, used in the construction industry; and formaldehyde.